lacoco-lab/lacoco-lab.github.io/courses/proseminar25/README.md

 The couse is worth 5CP.
 Every participant gives a presentation and submits a term paper.

 Every presentation just covers a few pages of the J&M book, but contains a lot of technical content.
 A key component of your presentation will be to take technical content from the J&M book, thoroughly understand it, and present it in a form that makes it understandable to the other seminar participants.
+Thorough understanding of your topic is a key aspect; be prepared to invest a substantial amount of effort into understanding the technical details of your assigned part of the book.
+Besides giving a good presentation, you should be prepared to answer questions from seminar participants and Michael.

-You are encouraged to draw on other resources beyond the J&M book (scholarly resources such as those referenced in the J&M book - but also blog posts, videos etc) to deepen your understanding of your topic.
+You should view the assigned part of the book just as a starting point, and are highly encouraged to draw on other resources beyond the J&M book (scholarly resources such as those referenced in the J&M book - but also blog posts, videos etc) to deepen your understanding of your topic.
 Your presentation should clearly indicate which resources you drew on.

 ## Syllabus